Song-Writing Workshops for Schools & Colleges (last updated Feb 2017)

 Henry Priestman has visited many performing-arts schools, secondary schools and colleges, and appears regularly on music industry/song-writing panels.
 His work with younger school children (and also “special needs”) is a relatively recent development and is proving to be extremely popular.
-As well as doing his own workshops, throughout 2015/2016 he has also been working with pupils from Longhill Primary School in Hull (with songwriter and ex-Housemartin’s musician Stan Cullimore and poet Paul Cookson), returning throughout the year to see how they’re getting on, building towards a big school concert/show in July 2016
+As well as doing his own workshops, since 2015 he has also been working with pupils from Longhill Primary School in Hull (with songwriter and ex-Housemartin’s musician Stan Cullimore and poet Paul Cookson), returning throughout the year to see how they’re getting on, building towards a big school concert/show (“The Poetry Factor”) in July 2017.

 Having written and produced songs with a wide variety of musicians/singers over many years, Henry has a great deal of experience in getting the best out of all sorts of would-be song-writers (music AND lyrics).
 He brings a huge amount of fun and enthusiasm to the proceedings, and tries to make all participants feel relaxed and included.